 - Five money saving apps that'll help keep your finances in check

-4. Do a budget
+4. Stick to a budget

 Selina explains that budgeting is important because it is you telling your money where you want it to go, rather than wondering a month down the line where all of your money has gone.
 "Budgeting allows you to direct your money to the most important areas of your life.
 For example, if you want to travel next year or if you want to buy a car or get married, I would definitely recommend budgeting for it."